mattrips/scratchPad/Protocol Conformance.md

   3.  conditionally declared in an extension of a protocol to which the type conforms; and
   4. unconditionally declared in an extension of a protocol to which the type conforms.

-  * If multiple protocols in a chain of inheritance of protocols provide declarations of an implementation, the implementation on a more refined protocol is more specialized than an implementation on a less refined protocol.
+  * If multiple protocols in a chain of inheritance of protocols provide declarations of an implementation, the implementation on a more refined protocol is more specialized than an implementation on a less refined protocol. [check this]
-  * Where multiple protocols outside of a single chain of inheritance provide implementations, an ambiguity error occurs.
+  * Where multiple protocols outside of a single chain of inheritance provide implementations, an ambiguity error occurs. [check this]

 &#9724; protocol requirements set
 : The set of requirements declared within the declaration of a protocol.